Tom Harmon: Broadcasting career

 After retiring as a player in 1947, Harmon returned to his career as a sports broadcaster, becoming one of the first and most successful athletes to make the transition from player to broadcaster.
 Harmon attributed his successful career in radio and television to the early education he received from his drama teacher, Mary Gorrell, at Horace Mann high school.
 During the 1948 season, he broadcast Rams' games for KFI radio in Los Angeles.
 In the late 1940s, he was the play-by-play announcer for NBC on the first television broadcast of a Rose Bowl Game.
 From around 1950 to 1962, Harmon worked as a sportscaster for the CBS network.
 He also handled the nightly sport report on KTLA television in Los Angeles from 1958 to 1964.

 In 1962, Harmon joined the sports staff of the ABC radio network.
 He developed a concept for a 10-minute daily sports program.
 He hired the crew, purchased the equipment, found sponsors, and then sold the program to ABC.
 His 10-minute broadcasts became a staple of the ABC radio network.
 By 1965, his company, Tom Harmon Sports, was generating annual gross revenue of $1 million and had six full-time employees.
+In 1964, he hosted a Saturday afternoon program on CBS television called "The NFL Today."

 In the early 1970s, Harmon was the spokesman in television commercials for Kellogg's Product 19 cereal.
 He also worked as the play-by-play announcer for UCLA Bruins football games on KTLA during the 1960s and 1970s.
 In his later years, he was the host of Raider Playbook on KNBC in Los Angeles and also handled play-by-play responsibility for Los Angeles Raiders' preseason games.